ajitesh70/practice/next.md

 ## Installation Using Tarball

-This method installs software from a compressed archive.
+This method installs Python from source.

-Example snippet:
+Example:

 ```bash
 VERSION=3.11.1